OnePageCRM/OnePageCRM.github.io/_posts/2014-02-20-response-format.md

 ---

-<p>Response can be sent in one of the following formats: JSON, XML, YAML.</p>
+<p>Response can be sent in one of the following formats: JSON, XML</p>
 <p>You must specify the format to be used for each request in a form of file extension:</p>
 <p>
   <code class="bluetext">
     /contacts.json<br/>
-    /contacts.xml<br/>
-    /contacts.yaml
+    /contacts.xml
   </code>
 </p>
 <p>Each response is a hash.
 Only response time and status fields are always present.</p>